intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 w:C:ii V G:? ?{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

 As you can see, these two progressions are identical with the exception of one accidental.
 The ii-V progression in C major has a weaker pull than the V-I progression in G major, but they are functionally similar.
 Therefore, we could strengthen the ii-V progression in C major by adding one accidental to the ii chord to have it mimic the dominant chord in a secondary key.
-To try this, take your completed progression from the first example above and alter the one pitch necessary in the ii chord to "borrow" the dominant chord from G major.
+To try this, take your completed progression from the first example above and alter the one pitch necessary in the ii chord to "steal" the dominant chord from G major.
 (I have provided you with my voicing if you deleted yours, but feel free to copy your voices into the appropriate lines of the ABC notation.)

 {% capture ex3 %}X:3
-T:Changing ii into a dominant chord
+T:Changing ii into a secondary function chord
 M:4/4
 L:1/2
 K:C